markis/hubs-bot/README.md

 # Hubs-bot - hub times bot for r/HudsonOH

-This bot will check periodically check the front page of the hub times and grab any story explicitly declared as being part of the hub times.
+This bot will periodically check the front page of the hub times and grab any story explicitly declared as being part of the hub times, then post it to r/HudsonOH.

 ### Development